marj73/AGDA_Rbook/docs/04-KDE.md

 ---
 bibliography: book.bib
+csl: "taylor-and-francis-chicago-author-date.csl"
 link-citations: true
-biblio-style: apalike
-csl: chicago-fullnote-bibliography.csl
-editor_options:
-  markdown:
-    wrap: sentence
-    urlcolor: blue
 ---

-# Spatio-Temporal Cluster Analysis of Geoenvironmental Processes
+# Spatio-Temporal Cluster Analysis of GeoEnvironmental Processes {#kde}

 Spatio-temporal cluster analysis (ST clustering) is a powerful tool used to identify patterns and relationships in data that vary across both space and time.
-In the context of geo-environmental processes, this type of analysis can helps in understanding how environmental phenomena — such as wildfires, landslides, or flood events — are distributed geographically and how they evolve over time.
+In the context of geoenvironmental processes, this type of analysis can helps in understanding how environmental phenomena — such as wildfires, landslides, or flood events — are distributed geographically and how they evolve over time.
-By detecting clusters, researchers can uncover hotspots of activity, assess trends, and identify potential triggers or influencing factors, leading to more informed decision-making and targeted interventions in environmental management.
+By detecting clusters, researchers can uncover hotspots, assess trends, and identify potential triggers or influencing factors, leading to more informed decision-making and targeted interventions in environmental management.

 ## ST clustering for fire management

 The configuration of forest fires across space and time presents a complex pattern which significantly affects the forest environment and adjacent human developments.
-Statistical techniques designed for spatio-temporal random points can be utilized to identify a structure, recognize hot-spots and vulnerable areas, and address policy makers to prevention and forecasting measures.
+Statistical techniques designed for spatio-temporal random point processes can be utilized to identify a structure, recognize hot-spots and vulnerable areas, and address policy makers to prevention and forecasting measures.

 In this practical computing lab we consider the same case study as in the "Geographically Weighted Summary Statistics" lab.
-The main objective is to reveal if space and time act independently or whether neighboring events are also closer in time, interacting to generate spatio-temporal clusters.
+The main objective is to reveal if space and time act independently or whether neighboring events are also closer in time, interacting to generate ST clusters.
 The attribute that we will consider to achieve this goal is the starting date of fires events.
 To account for the different geographical distribution of fires in Portugal, events occurred in the Norther and Southern areas will be modeled separately.